 “30 Day” AND “1 Month” COACHING PACKAGES:

 “30 Day” and “1 Month” coaching packages must be used within 31 calendar days.
-If E-mail support is included in your package, it begins from your first session and is included for each business day until the end of your package.
+If E-mail support is included in your package, it begins after your first session and is included for each business day until the end of your package.
 There are no limits to the number of sessions you can have within a week.
 For example, if you must miss a week, you can plan to have an extra session in one of the other weeks.
 Unused sessions after the coaching package has expired will be lost.

 The Coach has arranged his schedule to accommodate your reserved time and to make you a priority.
 Please remember that you must give 24 hours prior notice if you need to cancel or change the time of an appointment, otherwise you will be charged for the session in full.
 Although emergencies are an inevitable part of life, you are still responsible for compensating the Coach for setting aside the time in his schedule.